 For information about careers in urban design see the Urban Design Group website.

-Urban Regeneration Project: The first urban design project of the MA course aims to familiarise students with the process of urban design in urban regeneration as well as design principles, skills and graphic techniques for urban designers.
+Skills in Urban Regeneration Project: The first urban design project of the MA course aims to familiarise students with the process of urban design in urban regeneration as well as design principles, skills and graphic techniques for urban designers.
 The sites selected are usually complex inner city areas including issues of heritage, movement complicities, and unlocking opportunity sites.
 The project addresses socioeconomic context issues and benefits from a variety of professional inputs.
 The briefs are realistic and developed in collaboration with local authorities and other stakeholders.
 The projects also include elements of public realm design.

 Housing Alternatives: This project explores options for living to suit contemporary needs and lifestyles through the masterplanning process of a large scale site.
 Issues such as intentional communities, sustainable housing, healthy environments and design coding, form aspects of the brief and are explored through a series of seminars by academics and practitioners.
 Selected sites are often edge of city centre brownfields or urban extension sites with complexities of existing stock and communities to be rehomed.

-European Study Visit: This module aims to lead to an understanding of urban design in the context of another European country and to encourage innovative engagement within a different culture and place of study.
+Cities and Culture Project: This module aims to lead to an understanding of urban design in the context of another European country and to encourage innovative engagement within a different culture and place of study.
 Students are asked to map out the locality at hand from both the physical perspective and that of the social tissue.
 The projects often focus on the public domain as a place of exchange, and work across the disciplines and cultures represented by the diverse groups of students who are called to challenge their perceptions and generate new collective ways of working.

 The module involves a 5 day trip to the study area which is a city in Europe, changing every couple of years in collaboration with local universities and other academics/practitioners.
 Some of the project is developed on site and is followed by a number of design tutorials and interim presentations back home, culminating in a book/digital publication comprising of the work of the student groups and texts by key people involved.

-A 2:1 or above or its equivalent is required and a portfolio of work must be submitted as part of the application.
+A 2:1 or above or its equivalent in a related discipline is required and a portfolio of work must be submitted as part of the application.
 This does not necessarily need to be relevant to the built environment but should demonstrate some design ability.
 The portfolio should contain images from a variety of projects using a range of different media; those most relevant to urban design should take priority.
 It is important to provide some explanatory text alongside images but please keep this to a minimum.

 Portfolios should be submitted as one PDF document, containing a maximum of 15 pages.
 Portfolios should be attached as supporting evidence to your on-line application or can be emailed to the postgraduate admissions team.